 It’s becoming increasingly important every time to automate more and more because projects move very fast in Agile.
-With each sprint, the product grows, so there will come a point when manual testing is not enough in order to sufficiently test the product.
-In one year’s time, an app can grow so much, and to do a complete regression, you have to do more automation—you have to be able to calculate the risk of failure, so that’s when AI can help.
+With each sprint, the product grows, so there will come a point when manual testing is not enough to sufficiently test the product.
+In one year, an app can grow so much, and to do a complete regression, you have to do more automation—you have to be able to calculate the risk of failure, so that’s when AI can help.

 Another example is more extreme, but for humanity, I see great potential benefits of AI.
 One day it’s said that AI will be able to cure people of cancer.
-There are some people who respond to certain treatments, and others no. While patients try various treatment options, trying to find the right one, they sometimes pass away.
-A sufficiently developed AI will be able to analyze the cell mutation and detect which is the best treatment for that each individual, rapidly.
+Some people respond to certain treatments, and others no. While patients try various treatment options, trying to find the right one, they sometimes pass away.
+A sufficiently developed AI will be able to analyze the cell mutation and detect which is the best treatment for each individual, rapidly.
 So, I see that it can save lives.
-It won’t replace us in tasks, but give us capability that we don’t possess today and the tools to overcome importante challenges that we face nowadays.”
+It won’t replace us in tasks, but give us a capability that we don’t possess today and the tools to overcome important challenges that we face nowadays.”

 Switching things up, can you tell me a little bit about your company?

 “I work for NovaComp.
 We are fully based in Costa Rica and have worked with companies like Intel, Cognitiva Latam, among others.
 Recently, we’ve been expanding to work for companies in the US thanks to great partners like Nearsure.”

 Do you have experience working for US companies?

 “Yes, before working with Nova, I worked for Accenture for three or four years and I also worked for Excel here, where I did my first automation work.
 I was also at HP briefly, for about six months.”